camisatx/pySecMaster/README.md

   8. Run `python pySecMaster/pySecMaster/pySecMaster.py --daily-downloads quandl -v` for the system to start building itself.
 It'll download Quandl daily prices and run the cross validator for all price values.
 To view the arguments you can provide, either run `pySecMaster/pySecMaster/pySecMaster.py -h` or view the arguments [here](https://github.com/camisatx/pySecMaster/blob/a6ebcab9c5e81c2fc163997df79ea3a230b8f238/pySecMaster/pySecMaster.py#L388)

 ### Without Docker using the GUI

+  *NOTE*: The Quandl data download is currently broken.
+Use the pysecmaster.py instead.

   1. Download and install both [PostgreSQL](http://www.postgresql.org/download/) and [Psycopg2](http://initd.org/psycopg/docs/install.html) to your computer.
 Installing psycopg2 on Windows can be challenging, but I found it easy to use the wheel provided on Christoph Gohlke's [Windows Binaries for Python](http://www.lfd.uci.edu/~gohlke/pythonlibs/#psycopg) page.